 If the temperature reaches within 10 degrees of your desired temperature and the meat is not quite finished searing, I recommend calling it done at that point instead of continuing to keep it in the heat.

-Don't forget, the meat temperature will continue to rise about 8-10 degrees once you remove it from the high heat.
+Don't forget, the meat temperature will continue to rise a few degrees once you remove it from the high heat.

 Let the meat rest on the counter for about 15 minutes before slicing it up.